3 Legal yet Sneaky Ways to Get Rid of Bad Tenants

 Being a landlord is hard work.
 You deal with property issues, taxes, and much more.
-But what about when your tenants become the problem?
-How do you get rid of them?
-Can you sell your rental property with tenants in it?
-Well, the good news is that there are recourses.
-With that, let’s look at 3 legal, sneaky ways to get rid of bad tenants.
+But what about when your renters become the problem?
+How do you get rid of a tenant?
+Is it possible to remove a tenant immediately?
+Can you sell your rental property with tenants still in it?
+Well, the good news is that there are recourses at your disposal.
+With this in mind, let’s look at three legal, sneaky ways to get rid of bad tenants.

 Looking for legal but maybe-just-a-bit-sneaky ways to get rid of bad tenants?
 It can be a frustrating process for all parties when you have a difficult tenant, and finding a solution is important.
 Depending on your situation, you can try these three non-traditional tactics: offering a “cash for keys” deal, creatively going on the offensive, or selling to a renovation team to circumnavigate the eviction process.